QUALIFYING FOR FREE/REDUCED LUNCH

 - Physician Chronic Illness Declaration Form

-Statement of non-medical exemption (A new non-medical exemption form must be re-submitted every school year, even if the exemption is just for one vaccine)
+Statement of non-medical exemption (Requires a Physician’s signature.
+A new non-medical exemption form must be re-submitted every school year, even if the exemption is just for one vaccine)

 Statement of medical exemption (Requires a Physician’s signature)